lukereding/book_notes/models_for/thinking.md

 - Are my assumptions wrong?
 - Are my data flawed?
-- Or my intuition flawed?
+- Or is my intuition / thinking process flawed?

 ### is the sample biased?